ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-infrastructur-as-code.md

 - Integrating Application Insights for real-time monitoring and diagnostics.
 - Securing sensitive information like API keys using Azure Key Vault.

-The goal is to deliver a reliable and scalable solution that can be extended for real-world applications, demonstrating both practical expertise and best practices in cloud architecture.
+**info**: The goal is to deliver a reliable and scalable solution that can be extended for real-world applications, demonstrating both practical expertise and best practices in cloud architecture.
+{:.prompt-info}

 ---